jamesward/jaxrsbars/README.md

     });

 The `loadbars` function makes an `ajax` request (using jQuery) to `/listBars` and then updates the web page with the list.
 The `addbar` function makes an `ajax` request to `/addBar`, passing it the JSON string for a `Bar` object containing the `name` specified in an input field.
-The anonymous function (`function() {`) gets called when the page is fully loaded and ready.
-This function adds the unordered list to the page that will contain the "bars", calls the `loadbars` function, adds the form elements to create new bars, and adds event handlers for clicking on the "GO!" button and pressing the `Enter` key in the input field that both call the `addbar` function.
+The anonymous function `function() {` gets called when the page ready.
+This function adds the unordered list to the page that will contain the "bars", calls the `loadbars` function, adds the form elements to create new bars, and adds event handlers for clicking on the "GO!" button / pressing the `Enter` key in the input field.
+Both of those event handlers call the `addbar` function.

-The last thing to do is create a simple HTML page that will bootstrap the application in the browser by loading the jQuery library and the `index.js` JavaScript.
+This final thing this application needs is a simple HTML page that will bootstrap the application in the browser by loading the jQuery library and the `index.js` JavaScript.
 This could potentially also be a static file.
 However, shortly we will load the client-side of the app (`index.js` and `jquery-1.7.min.js` from a Content Delivery Network (CDN) which will require our bootstrap file to change based on the environment it's running in (thus the reason for the `contentUrl` property in the `BarServer` class).
-To handle this there is a `GET` request handler in `BarServer` that handles requests to the `/` URL and produces `text/html` content:
+To handle this there is a `GET` request handler in `BarResource` that handles requests to the `/` URL and produces `text/html` content:

     @GET
     @Produces(MediaType.TEXT_HTML)